 - Cook pasta until al dente, per package instructions.
 Drain.

-- In a large bowl, mix together the eggs, ricotta cheese, half the mozzarella, half the parmesan, 1 cup of white cheddar cheese, parsley, salt, and pepper until well combined.
+- In a large bowl, mix together the eggs, ricotta cheese, half the mozzarella, half the parmesan, white cheddar cheese, parsley, salt, and pepper until well combined.

 - Stuff each jumbo shell with cheese mixture and place in a greased 9×13 inch baking dish.
 Set aside while you prepare the meat sauce.